All Episodes

 We have shared intelligence, so we go forward together with good old-fashioned police work.

-Yeah, good old fashioned police work.
+Yeah, good old-fashioned police work.

-Yeah, a question is what.
+Yeah, a question is MI5 considered.

-Uh is MI5 considered No, but Scotland Yard is.
+No, but Scotland Yard is.

-They hey, there's no question there was some police work involved in this.
+Hey, there's no question there was some police work involved in this.

-Uh but the the idea that you can defeat terrorism by stopping every attack, not by eliminating terrorists, is absurd.
+But the idea that you can defeat terrorism by stopping every attack, not by eliminating terrorists, is absurd.

-And that's what the military option is to root out as many of these guys as you can find.
+And that's what the military option is: to root out as many of these guys as you can find.

-Uh it's a combination of both things, but typically the Libs don't want the military option used at all.
+But typically, the Libs don't want the military option used at all.

 You can show me how it stopped the 93 World Trade Center attack.

-Uh you just can't You can't count on these people.
+You just can't count on these people.

 You can't trust them.